-The Mosel winds its way through a picturesque landscape in countless loops.
-On both sides of the bank, impressive rock terraces rise steeply and alternate between equally steep, green vineyards, which are among the steepest in the country.
-From time to time, a fairytale castle on one of the hills crowns the picturesque panorama, whereas at other times, one of the idyllic villages serves as the mountain's summit.
-In the middle of this dreamlike scenario, a cycle path follows the river and leads countless gravel paths and singletracks through the wooded vineyards around.
+The Moselle River winds in countless loops through a picturesque landscape.
+On both sides, impressive rock terraces rise steeply and alternate with just as vertiginous vineyards – they’re among the steepest in the country.
+Sometimes a fairytale castle atop one of the hills crowns the picturesque panorama or one of the idyllic small towns down in the valley delights.
+In the middle of this dreamlike scenario, a cycle path runs along the river and countless gravel paths and singletrack sections lead through the forest-lined vineyards.

-The combination of all this results in a varied route along the Moselle, which is perfect for cross or gravel bikes.
-In four stages, we lead you through the beautiful landscape of the Terrassenmosel from Trier to Koblenz.
-Here, you can combine the individual routes in the way that suits you best.
-Take it easy and enjoy a four-day adventure over a long weekend.
-Or combine individual stages and master the route in three or even two days.
-With many stations and countless accommodations along the route, you can enjoy maximum planning flexibility as you go.
-Each stage in this Collection ends at a campsite (except the final stage, of course), allowing you to experience an exciting bikepacking adventure with a cool camping flair.
+All this combines to form a varied route along the Moselle, making for a fantastic mountain bike adventure.
+Across four stages, the route takes you through the beautiful landscape of the terraced Moselle from Trier to Koblenz.
+You can combine the individual routes as you see fit.
+Take it easy and enjoy a four-day adventure over the long weekend.
+Or combine individual stages and complete the route in two or three days.
+There are plenty of stations along the route and countless accommodation options to give you maximum flexibility in planning.
+The suggested stages (except for the final stage) all end at a campsite, so you can enjoy an exciting bikepacking adventure with the fun of camping

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.